Hole by Hole

 Hole 8 Par 4

-A long iron or hybrid off the tee is advised for this short Par 4.
+A long iron or hybrid off the tee is advised for this short Par 4 or bold golfers might go for green with their tee shot but must account for OB to the left.
 Water along the left and trees to the right will punish any mishit shots.
-The approach needs a precise short iron in order to avoid the water hazard guarding the green.
+The approach needs a precise wedge in order to avoid the water guarding the green.

 Hole 9 Par 4

 The last hole going out is an uphill Par 4 with a left dogleg.
+The perfect tee shot is a draw to the center of the fairway, leaving a middle to short iron to the green.
 Approach shots must take into consideration the increased elevation of the green.
 Two bunkers guard the front of the green for shots finishing short.
 Finishing the first half of the course with a par or better is not out of the question.

 Hole 10 Par 4

 This fairly straight Par 4 requires a good tee shot to setup an aggressive approach shot to the green, which is guarded by bunkers in the front and back.
+Overhitting the approach shot will find water at the back of the green.
 A good hole to get golfers out to a good start for the back nine.

 Hole 11 Par 4

 A short Par 4 with a slightly right dogleg.
 Tee shots must avoid the bunker and water hazards to the right.
-Teeing off with a long iron is a good option to afford a short to medium iron to the green.
+Teeing off with a long iron is a good option to afford a short to medium iron to the green or golfers can opt to carry the water with a driver leaving a short wedge shot on to the green.
+Beware of OB to the left.

 Hole 12 Par 3